MISP/misp-rfc/misp-core-format/raw.md

 ## Event

-An event is a simple meta structure scheme where attributes are embedded
+An event is a simple meta structure scheme where attributes and meta-data are embedded to compose a coherent set of indicators.
+An event can be composed from an incident, a security analysis report or a specific threat actor analysis.
+The meaning of an event only depends of the information embedded in the event.

 <reference anchor='MISP-P' target='https://github.com/MISP'>